Mohs Skin Cancer Surgery

 Mohs skin cancer surgery is used to treat skin cancer by removing all cancerous cells from the skin.
-The procedure happens in stages to remove a small layer of cancerous tissue.
+The procedure happens in stages to remove a small layer of cancerous tissue at a time.
 The tissue is mapped accordingly to a clock so the precise location can be identified and correlated with the patient and what is seen under the microscope.
 The tissue is frozen and cut horizontally to evaluate the edges and the base in a 360-degree fashion to evaluate 100 % of the true margin.
 If any cancerous tissue is seen under the microscope, an additional layer that corresponds to the area on the patient’s skin is removed and re-submitted to the lab for a second stage of frozen section processing.
 Once Dr. Ricardo Mejia, who is board certified and a fellow in Mohs surgery, has removed all the cancer, then the defect will be closed via plastic surgery reconstruction techniques to leave the smallest possible scar and the best cosmetic outcome.

 Mohs skin surgery works to preserve as much healthy tissue as possible.
 Because of this, it is termed a “tissue sparing technique” in order to give the smallest appearing scar as possible following reconstruction.

 WHEN IS MOHS SKIN CANCER SURGERY NEEDED?

-Mohs skin cancer surgery is used to treat basal cell carcinoma and squamous cell carcinoma as well as other types of skin cancer.
+Mohs skin cancer surgery is most often used to treat basal cell carcinoma and squamous cell carcinoma as well as other types of skin cancer.
 Mohs skin cancer surgery might be used to treat early stages of melanoma as well, the deadliest form of skin cancer.
 Signs that you might require Mohs skin cancer surgery include lesions that show one of the following characteristics:

 - Lesions located in or around sensitive areas such as the face scalp, eyes, ears, mouth, hands, feet, and genitalia